TiKeil/proceedings-mbour-2017-lrbms-control/README.md

   ```

   should present you with an url which you can open in your favorite browser to serve the notebooks.
-  To reproduce the results, take a look at the `proceedings-mbour-2017-lrbms-control.ipynb` notebook and select `Kernel -> Run All`.
+  To reproduce the results, take a look at the `proceedings-mbour-2017-lrbms-control.ipynb` notebook and select `Kernel -> Restart & Run All`.